 Designed for cats that tend to be anxious, scared, or stressed in situations like traveling, the calming collars are easy and convenient to use.
 It is an innovative solution that helps modify stress-related behavior in cats through good behavior pheromone technology.

 With this technology, the collar emits a pheromone that a mother cat produces to calm and reassure her kittens.
 The collar also has ingredients like chamomile and lavender that provide a soothing fragrance and helps the cat deal with fearful situations.

 You will notice that white powder is released from the collar.
 It is this powder that will activate and free the pheromones.
 Wash your hands after placing the collar around the cat’s neck.

-You need to remove the calming collar before you bathe or shampoo the cat and if you want to apply it again, simply seal the collar in a plastic bag to prolong the effect.
+You need to remove the calming collar before you bathe or shampoo the cat, and if you want to apply it again, seal the collar in a plastic bag to prolong the effect.

 If you notice that the cat behaves strangely after wearing the collar, remove it immediately to avoid any negative effects.
 Each cat may respond differently to this method to reduce anxiety.

 See Related: 13 Reasons Why Traveling is Important

-If you do not want to use any medication on your cat, you can consider using calming herbs and flower essences as cat sedatives.
+If you do not want to use any medication on your cat, consider using calming herbs and flower essences as cat sedatives.
 You can use herbs like catnip that give an energy boost to the cat.

 Give her catnip fifteen minutes before you hit the road, and once she is done running around, she will remain calm throughout the journey.
 It is a natural cat sedative for travel.